serope/euler/readme.md

 # euler_rpi
-These are some Project Euler solutions written and timed on a Raspberry Pi.
+These are my Project Euler solutions written and timed on a Raspberry Pi 3B.
+The 3B is quite a weak machine, so run times are typically 5-10x longer than they would be on a typical desktop PC.

-### C
-Most nonmain functions are defined in the following files:
+1-57 are in C; the rest are in Go.
-* `euler.c` General-purpose functions for arrays, primes, pandigitals, etc.
-* `euler_bignum.c` Functions for bignum arithmetic
-* `euler_binary.c` Functions for binary sequences

-### Go
-Most nonmain functions are in `euler.go`.
-There isn't much else to say.

 ## Checklist